SasView/sasview/src/sas/sasgui/perspectives/fitting/media/residuals_help.rst

   \chi^2
   =  \sum[(Y_i - \mathrm{theory}_i)^2 / \mathrm{error}_i^2]

 Fitting typically minimizes the value of $\chi^2$.
-However, for assessing the quality of the model and its "fit" this parameter is not terribly helpful on its own.
-Thus *SasView* instead displays a normalized version of this parameter, using the traditional reduced $\chi^2_R$.
-This is the $\chi^2$ divided by the degrees of freedom (or DOF).
-The DOF is simply the number of data points being considered reduced by the number of free (i.e. fitted) parameters.
-Note that model parameters that are kept fixed do *not* contribute to the DOF (they are not"free".
+For assessing the quality of the model and its "fit" however, *SasView* displays the traditional reduced
+$\chi^2_R$ which normalizes this parameter by dividing it by the number of degrees of freedom (or DOF).
+The DOF is the number of data points being considered, $N_\mathrm{pts}$, reduced by the number of free (i.e. fitted) parameters, $N_\mathrm{par}$.
+Note that model parameters that are kept fixed do *not* contribute to the DOF (they are not "free").
 This reduced value is then given as

 .. math::